sirech/homepage2/src/pages/articles/2021-01-26-what-does-the-nginx-ingress-controller-actually-do/index.md

 ## Ingress

 The [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource is a way of declaratively defining how to reach an application.
 On its own, it does nothing.
-The controller makes sure it's reachable by creating an appropriate NGINX configuration that points to the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) associated with the ingress.
+The controller ensures it's reachable by creating an appropriate NGINX configuration.
+That configuration points to the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) associated with the ingress.

 ```hcl
 variable "host" {